Struct ResolverOpts

 pub struct ResolverOpts {

-Show 21 fields pub ndots: usize, pub timeout: Duration, pub attempts: usize, pub rotate: bool, pub check_names: bool, pub edns0: bool, pub validate: bool, pub ip_strategy: LookupIpStrategy, pub cache_size: usize, pub use_hosts_file: bool, pub positive_min_ttl: Option<Duration>, pub negative_min_ttl: Option<Duration>, pub positive_max_ttl: Option<Duration>, pub negative_max_ttl: Option<Duration>, pub num_concurrent_reqs: usize, pub preserve_intermediates: bool, pub try_tcp_on_error: bool, pub server_ordering_strategy: ServerOrderingStrategy, pub recursion_desired: bool, pub authentic_data: bool, pub shuffle_dns_servers: bool,
+Show 23 fields pub ndots: usize, pub timeout: Duration, pub attempts: usize, pub rotate: bool, pub check_names: bool, pub edns0: bool, pub validate: bool, pub ip_strategy: LookupIpStrategy, pub cache_size: usize, pub use_hosts_file: ResolveHosts, pub positive_min_ttl: Option<Duration>, pub negative_min_ttl: Option<Duration>, pub positive_max_ttl: Option<Duration>, pub negative_max_ttl: Option<Duration>, pub num_concurrent_reqs: usize, pub preserve_intermediates: bool, pub try_tcp_on_error: bool, pub server_ordering_strategy: ServerOrderingStrategy, pub recursion_desired: bool, pub authentic_data: bool, pub shuffle_dns_servers: bool, pub avoid_local_udp_ports: Arc<HashSet<u16>>, pub os_port_selection: bool,

 }